-Year-on-year, the GDP expanded by 1.8 percent following a 1.6 percent expansion in the previous quarter.
-Household final consumption rose by 2.1 percent, up from a 1.8 percent growth in the previous quarter.
-Government consumption expanded 2.9 percent, accelerating from 2.1 percent growth in the June quarter.
-Gross fixed capital formation also grew by 2.2 percent (after a 1.9 percent expansion in the preceding quarter).
-Equipment investment grew the most by 4.2 percent, followed by other plants investments (+2.8 percent) and construction investment (+0.8 percent).
-Overall investment added 0.5 percent to growth.
-In contrast, the reduction in inventories slowed down the GDP growth by 0.2 percentage points.
-The balance of exports and imports also slashed 0.1 percentage points contribution to the year-on-year GDP growth.
+Year-on-year, the GDP advanced 1.2 percent, slower than preliminary estimates of a 1.6 percent growth and a 1.5 percent expansion in the third quarter.
+It was the weakest expansion since the September quarter 2014.
+Household final consumption rose 1.5 percent, the same pace as in the previous quarter.
+Government consumption expanded 3.2 percent, down from a 3.5 percent expansion in the September quarter.
+Overall consumption contributed 1.5 percentage points to growth.
+Gross fixed capital formation grew 0.1 percent (after a 1.4 percent expansion in the preceding quarter).
+Investment in other products rose the most by 2.5 percent, followed by construction (1.3 percent).
+In contrast, machinery and equipment investment fell 2.6 percent.
+Overall investment gave no contribution to growth.
+Changes in inveentories also showed no contribution to growth.
+The balance of exports and imports substracted 0.2 percentage points to the year-on-year GDP growth.